 On April 24, the Izaak Walton League submitted detailed comments

-on the U.S. Army Corps of Engineers’ proposal plan to restore the Missouri River.
+on the U.S. Army Corps of Engineers’ Missouri River Recovery Management Plan Draft Environmental Impact Statement.
 This was an opportunity to weigh in on proposals that will chart river recovery for decades and directly affect fish and wildlife, outdoor recreation, and communities along the river.
 League divisions and chapters in Iowa, Nebraska, and South Dakota also signed on to a comment letter about the plan.

 Man-made alterations have changed the Missouri River from a wide, slow-moving river to one dominated by channelization and impounded by six large reservoirs.
 The river also suffers from loss of flood plain connectivity due to the Bank Stabilization and Navigation Project and a series of levees.
 These changes contributed to a drastic decline in the overall health of the river.